tobetter/iot-odroid/samples/c/README.md

 Visit the [IBM Internet of Things QuickStart Portal](http://quickstart.internetofthings.ibmcloud.com/) and enter your device ID to see real time visualizations of the data sent from your device.

-Run `service iot getdeviceid` to get the device ID (MAC address) for your Raspberry Pi
+Run `service iot getdeviceid` to get the device ID (MAC address) for your ODROID-XU3

 ```
 pi@raspberrypi ~ $ invoke-rc.d iot getdeviceid